MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 Before beginning, make sure of the following things:

 * MoonlightBot has View Messages, Send Messages, Add Reactions and Manage Messages permissions in both the channel you're using commands in and the one you want reaction roles to be applied to
-* You have developer mode enabled.
-[Here's a guide on how to enable it](https://moonlightbot.gitbook.io/docs/advanced/developer-mode)
 * Plan ahead what roles and emojis you want to use

 ## Creating a group